💡 Interactive Presentations: Use keyboard navigation. Press F for fullscreen, ? for all controls.

 Attendees will leave with a reusable review checklist, patterns for writing review-friendly code, and tactics to turn review feedback into team learning.

-"The GEO Revolution: Why AI Is The New Google"
+"The GEO Revolution: Why AI Is The New Google" Practical

 Presenter: Gemini Jill Duration: 30 minutes Format: Solo presentation